-For more information, refer to the airline or online travel agent's terms and conditions on their site.
+For more info, refer to the airline or online travel agent's terms and conditions on their site.

 After searching for your tickets, “Flight insights” gives you options to optimize your travel experience.

-Tips: See recommendations for when to book your ticket, cabin upgrades, travel guides, and more.
+Tips: Find recommendations for when to book your ticket, cabin upgrades, travel guides, and more.